HSF/hsf.github.io/organization/_posts/2019/2019-01-17-coordination.md

 ### PyHEP
   -  Graeme is stepping down since over-committed.
-But will keep contributing when possible - thank you so much, Graeme\!
+But will keep contributing when possible - thank you so much, Graeme!
-  -  Welcome to Jim Pivarski to the conveners team\!
+  -  Welcome to Jim Pivarski to the conveners team!

 ## CWP